G1ANT-Robot/G1ANT.Manual/g1ant-language/language-basics.md

 3. `mouse.move`, as its name implies, merely moves the cursor to the specified position.

-All of the `mouse.` family of commands shares also `position` and `relative` arguments.  `position` needs a value representing pixel coordinates and `relative` defines if these coordinates are relative to the upper left corner of the active window (by default) or absolute on the screen (measured from its bottom left corner).
+All of the `mouse.` family of commands shares also `position` and `relative` arguments.  `position` needs a value representing pixel coordinates and `relative` defines if these coordinates are relative to the upper left corner of the active window (by default) or absolute on the screen (also measured from its upper left corner).

 Since we are here with coordinates relative to the active window, it’s necessary to tell the robot, which window should be active for mouse actions.
 Otherwise, in case a wrong window would be active, the relative position of the cursor could lead to unpredictable results.